AdobeDocs/campaign-classic.en/help/campaign/using/providers--stocks-and-budgets.md

 ### Implementation {#implementation}

 In a campaign, when you select the budget you must enter the initial amount.
 The calculated costs will be updated automatically according to the commitment level of the amounts entered (expenses made, expected, reserved, committed).
-See [Calculate amounts](../../campaign/using/controlling-costs.md#calculating-amounts).
+See [Calculating amounts](../../campaign/using/controlling-costs.md#calculating-amounts).

 >[!NOTE]
 >
->The procedure for creating budgets is presented in [Create a budget](../../campaign/using/controlling-costs.md#creating-a-budget).
+>The procedure for creating budgets is presented in [Creating a budget](../../campaign/using/controlling-costs.md#creating-a-budget).